chryzsh/DarthSidious/creating.md

 ### Install VMs

 For this lab, installing a few Windows hosts and a server is necessary.
 Windows ISO's can be acquired [here](http://windowsiso.net/) and be run in trial mode.
-Architechture, service packs and patch levels are not that important for this lab.
+Architechture, service packs and patch levels are not important for this lab, unless you want to create specifically vulnerable machines.
+This will be added in the future.
 Kali Linux can be downloaded from [their website](https://www.kali.org/downloads/).

 Install the following as VMs: